Ensemble Kalman Inversion for nonlinear problems: weights, consistency,

 and variance bounds

 unbiased when the forward map is nonlinear.
+Important Sampling (IS), on the

-of large variance of weights, leading to slow convergence of high moments.
+weights, leading to slow convergence of high moments.

 paper.
 It follows the same gradient flow as that of EnKI/EnSRF with weight

 and compared with IS, the method has bounded weight variance.
 Both properties

 will be proved rigorously in this paper.
 We further discuss the stability of

 the underlying Fokker-Planck equation.
 This partially explains why EnKI,

 despite being inconsistent, performs well occasionally in nonlinear settings.